 Beaufighters were part of the air order of battle for D-Day, particularly useful for attacking German defenses and coastal shipping.
 The type also was deployed against Japan, and 364 of the total 5,928 were built under license in Australia.

-The plywood Mosquito was a serious challenger for the title of most versatile aircraft of World War II.
+The army air corps: The plywood Mosquito was a serious challenger for the title of most versatile aircraft of World War II.
 It performed virtually every mission asked of a land-based aircraft: day and night fighter, light bomber and nocturnal intruder, antishipping and photo-reconnaissance aircraft.
 The ‘‘Mossie’’ accomplished each task with excellent results and was so successful that Germany attempted to build its own Moskito.

 Like Bristol’s Beaufighter, the Mosquito was conceived as an in-house project by the DeHavilland Company.
 In 1938 the lightweight, twin-engine DH-98 was regarded as a fast, unarmed bomber.
 The molded plywood airframe gave rise to the nickname ‘‘Wooden Wonder,’’ but the RAF was slow to warm to the concept.
 However, work progressed, and the prototype first flew in November 1940.